piotrporeba/year3-story-2018/README.md

 Version 1.1
 Added 2 paragraphs of text describing morning of day 3 in chapter 3

+Version 1.2
+Added 3 paragraphs of text describing midday and evening of day 3 in chapter 3

 <br>
 <br>
 <h1> Chapter 1 finished </h1>